Get it while it’s here!

 - High Point is open with limited skiing.
 They received about 3″ new snow, and had gotten a few inches last Tuesday.

-- Mohonk Mountain House trails are open for skiing, packed but not tracked.
+- Mohonk Mountain House trails are open for skiing, packed and tracked 12/27

 - Minnewaska State Park received 10″ new snow.
-Trails groomed and Awosting, Castle Point, and Minnewaska trails have tracks..
+Trails regroomed 12/28 and Awosting, Castle Point, and Minnewaska trails have tracks.
+Very good to excellent conditions.

-- Shawangunk Nordic Ski Association reports River-to-Ridge trail has not been groomed yet.
+- Shawangunk Nordic Ski Association reports River-to-Ridge trail has not been groomed yet (as of 12/27).

 Word from the Hudson Valley NY Skiers is that there’s 12″ new snow just outside Margaretville.
 Stay tuned.
 This post is about conditions for Dec.
-27 2025, and forecast for the next few days.
+27 2025 (with updates 12/28), and forecast for the next few days.
 See jump links to Conditions and Forecast.

 How’s the skiing in general?